Annual Conference

 Financial Support

 WAEE is committed to making our events accessible and inclusive.
 We always offer a student scholarship, which is funded from the proceeds of our conference auction from the previous year.
 This year, the WAEE board also voted to expand the traditional student or senior discount to also offer assistance for anyone facing financial hardship.
-The opportunities reduce the cost of registration (includes meals), but cannot cover additional expenses such as lodging and travel expenses.
-Upham Woods has affordable lodging options that are significantly less expensive than local hotels.
-You can learn more about the opportunities and apply below.
+The opportunities reduce the cost of registration (including meals and lodging in 2025), but cannot cover additional expenses such as travel expenses.

 The Wisconsin Association for Environmental Education (WAEE) is pleased to announce the availability of scholarships for attending WAEE conferences.
 The goal of the scholarship program is to support educators and students who are interested in environmental education.
 The scholarship also serves to commemorate a founding member of WAEE, Michael Flitter, who was a champion of EE in Wisconsin, and a friend to students.
 Scholarships are funded through the annual auction at our conferences.
 Please support and bid on items to support future scholarships.